mike-ward/mike-ward.github.io/_posts/2008-09-24-the-definitive-c-singleton.md

 ---
 layout: post
-title:  The Definitive C# Singleton
+title: 'The Definitive C# Singleton'
 ---
 It’s looks like it’s not thread safe but the framework actually guarantees that it is.